-School of Graduate Studies (SGS) online application here: SGS Online Application
+School of Graduate Studies (SGS) online application: Apply here

-If you do not have facilities from which to submit an online application, please contact the Natalia Krencil, Graduate Administrator, Department of Anthropology, tel: 416-978-5416, fax: 416-978-3217 or email@example.com.
+If you do not have facilities from which to submit an online application, please contact email@example.com.

-The Statement of Research / Proposed Plan of Study should be approximately 1000 words, describing your academic focus and research interests.
+The Research Proposal/Research Statement should be approximately 1000 words, describing your academic focus and research interests.
 The statement of research/plan of study must be uploaded as PDF document to your application.